dpatil1719/meet-app/README.md

 When the user uninstalls it from the OS/home screen
 Then the app’s shortcut is removed

+---

+## Feature 6: Display Charts Visualizing Event Details

+**User Story**
+As a user, I should see charts of event data so that I can quickly understand trends (e.g., events by city or category).

+**Scenarios (Gherkin)**

+**Scenario: Charts render after events load**
+Given the app has successfully loaded a list of events
+When the user views the dashboard or chart area
+Then charts render using the aggregated event data

+**Scenario: Charts update when filtering by city**
+Given charts are visible
+And a list of events is shown for all cities
+When the user filters events by a specific city
+Then the charts update to reflect only that city’s events

+**Scenario: Charts handle no data gracefully**
+Given the current filters return zero events
+When the charts attempt to render
+Then the charts display an empty state or “No data” message without errors

+**Scenario: Chart elements are labeled for accessibility**
+Given charts are visible
+When the user interacts with the chart (hover/focus)
+Then labels/tooltips present readable values for categories and counts
 ## Tech Stack
 - React + Vite
 - Jest (unit/integration tests)